 External hemorrhoids are readily visible on perianal inspection.
 Nonprolapsed internal hemorrhoids are not visible but may protrude through the anus with gentle straining while the clinician spreads the buttocks.
 Prolapsed hemorrhoids are visible as protuberant purple nodules covered by mucosa.
 The perianal region should also be examined for other signs of disease such as fistulas, fissures, skin tags, condyloma, anal cancer, or dermatitis.
 On digital examination, uncomplicated internal hemorrhoids are neither palpable nor painful.
 Anoscopic evaluation, best performed in the prone jackknife position, provides optimal visualization of internal hemorrhoids.

-Small volume rectal bleeding may be caused by an anal fissure or fistula, neoplasms of the distal colon or rectum, ulcerative colitis ...
+Small volume rectal bleeding may be caused by an anal fissure or fistula, neoplasms of the distal ...